Midohajhouj/ToolsInstaller/README.md

 ## ❗ Disclaimer

-This script is provided "as-is."
+This script is provided by "MIDO".
 Use it responsibly.
 I am not responsible for any damage, loss of data, or coffee spills resulting from its use.
 🖤 Credits

 Made with love, coffee, and a slight obsession with automation.